barvian/thesis/paper.md

 #### Extensions

 One of the most powerful features of the Swift programming language is the ability to extend types, including built-in classes, with new methods and computed properties.
-This feature was used extensively throughout the project for two main purposes: to add functionality to core Cocoa abstractions like `NSDate` (for working with dates and times) and to create helper "factory" methods for application-specific constants.
+This feature was used extensively throughout the project for two main purposes: to add functionality to core iOS abstractions like `NSDate` (for working with dates and times) and to create helper "factory" methods for application-specific constants.
 The latter is a design pattern fully endorsed by Apple's official documentation; instead of specifying global `UIColor` constants for project-specific theme colors:

 ~~~ swift
 public let blueColor = UIColor(r: 82, g: 173, b: 204)